keller-mark/dynamic-importmap/README.md

 `dynamic-importmap` allows a module author to dynamically import code that contains bare import specifiers, rewriting those specifiers at runtime on the client side.

 This allows, for example, to publish a React component library to NPM in which `react` and `react-dom` have been "externalized" and kept as bare import specifiers.
-Using `dynamic-importmap`, this component library can be dynamically imported from a regular CDN (e.g., Unpkg; in contrast to esm.sh which performs rewriting on the server side), without having full control over the importmaps on the page.
+Using `dynamic-importmap`, this component library can be dynamically imported from a regular CDN (e.g., [unpkg](https://unpkg.com/)), without having full control over the importmaps on the page.
+A concrete use case is for an ES module that will run in a Jupyter notebook with [anywidget](https://github.com/manzt/anywidget).

 ## Minimal example

 ```html
 <script type="module">